When the Immune System Attacks the Brain

 “Symptoms can be very mild initially, but can quickly progress into seizures that won’t stop,” says Dr. Sorond.
 “Even 10 years ago, before we knew much about this disease process, mortality rates were very high.”

-AE currently has a 6% mortality rate.
+AE currently has a 6 percent mortality rate.

 Neurocritical Care and a Multidisciplinary Approach